PyLadiesGermany/PySV_PyLadies_fund/guideline.md

 - Ticket created on the reporting platform for the total amount, including ideas of what it will cover (exact items should be listed afterward)
 - Approval for the total amount by at least 2 representatives outside of the requesting chapter
 - Individual invoices should be sent to the PySV with the PyLadies Germany email copied in
-- Reimbursement will happen in (X-X days)
+- Reimbursement will happen within 14 days
 - Individual spends should be added to the ticket on the reporting platform marked as reimbursed with an update to the amount left
 - Add any additional information we can use for reporting after the funds are spent (optional but helps with reporting)
 - When the total amount has been reimbursed move the ticket to the reimbursed column. (consideration for further funds can then happen)